A Buss from Lafayette:

 Perkins Tavern Dance

 I asked two friends, Sienna and Sara Larson, to record these dance songs.
-(Sometime, I play the piano, too.)
+(In some of them, I play the piano, too.)
 This are to give you an idea of what Clara heard and danced to at the Perkins Tavern.

-Here is a video of the same dance as was done by Clara and Dickon at the Perkins Tavern dance in A BUSS FROM LAFAYETTE.
+Here is a video of the dance done by Clara and Dickon at the Perkins Tavern dance in A BUSS FROM LAFAYETTE.
 Clara can't help teasing Dickon, whose full name is Richard, that he asked her to dance to music called "Sweet Richard."

 Clara's family has a pair of oxen called Humpty and Dumpty that pull plows, wagons, etc. Here is a team of oxen pulling a cart at Old Sturbridge Village.